redox-os/orbtk/manual/src/getting_started/setup_rust.md

 # Setup Rust

 OrbTk is an UI-Toolkit written in and for the programming language [Rust](https://www.rust-lang.org/).
-This guide wil help you to install Rust.
+This guide will help you to install Rust.

 ## Install Rust on Linux or macOS